pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 ---
 title: Deploy TiDB Binlog
-summary: Learn how to deploy TiDB Binlog of a TiDB cluster in Kubernetes.
+summary: Learn how to deploy TiDB Binlog for a TiDB cluster in Kubernetes.
 category: how-to
 ---